-Conspiracy theorists have long heralded the coming day of one world government and the like.
+Conspiracy theorists have long heralded the coming day of a single, world government and the like.
 And while this is an intimidating idea for some, it’s likely to exist in some form someday.
 We can make this prediction because universal currency already exists.
 Bitcoin has been one of the big finance stories of the past couple of years.
 Digital currency is already used by millions all over the world for web transactions.
 But the virtual money is becoming increasingly common for physical transactions, with Bitcoin ATMs becoming increasingly common to see.

 Bitcoin is an isolated example.
 While there are other e-currencies that have been created, none have been so widely adopted.
 It’s customer confidence that gives Bitcoin its value.
 You could say the same about the US Dollar and many other traditional currencies.
 Not based upon any underlying value except the confidence of a nation’s citizenry, Bitcoin has harnessed this same principle to prove the currency can be nothing more than an idea, and that it can cross borders.